OlatunjiM1A/Linux-command-mastery-challenge/day-08-privilege-escalation/README.md

 run as another user using sudo -l.

 ## What surprised me
-I didn't realize sudo !! re-runs your last command with sudo prefixed automatically — no need to retype anything.
+I didn't realize sudo !! re-runs ones last command with sudo prefixed automatically — no need to retype anything.
 Also surprising: sudo -l shows you the exact boundaries of your access before you even try something, which is a much safer way to check permissions than trial